BurntSushi/wingo/README.md

 mostly ICCCM and EWMH compliant (see COMPLIANCE).

 If you have Go installed and configured on your machine, all you need to do is:
+(For Archlinux users, Wingo is in the AUR.)

     go get github.com/BurntSushi/wingo